How My A Level Maths Tuition Works

 My Approach as a Tutor

-Dan (hypothetical again) struggled throughout his first year and never really seemed to get to grips with the jump between GCSE and A Level.
-A few weeks before the end of year tests Dan realised the mess he was in and worked harder than he’d ever worked before.
-But it was too late and it was not enough.
-He has been told that he didn’t get enough marks on his end of year test to progress to the second year, so if he wants to continue with maths he has no option but to repeat the year.
+Dan (another hypothetical student) struggled significantly during his first year and never quite managed to bridge the gap between GCSEs and A Levels.
+A few weeks before his end-of-year exams, Dan realised the extent of the predicament he was in and put in more effort than he ever had before.
+Unfortunately, it was too little, too late.
+He was informed that his marks on the end-of-year test were insufficient to progress to the second year.
+If Dan wants to continue with Maths, his only option is to repeat the year.

 My Approach as a Tutor

-Nathaniel (hypothetical again in case you hadn’t already guessed!) was a high achiever at GCSE but has found the pace of further maths is very fast.
-He says that the teacher moves on too quickly and only “the brainboxes” in the class are able to keep up.
-The teacher says that Further Maths students should be able to keep up with this pace.
-Nathaniel is getting more demoralised by the week and is considering dropping A-Level Further Maths.
+Nathaniel (yes, another hypothetical student!) was a high achiever at GCSE but is finding the pace of A-Level Further Maths overwhelming.
+He feels that the teacher moves on too quickly and that only “the brainboxes” in the class can keep up.
+Meanwhile, the teacher insists that Further Maths students should be able to handle this pace.
+Nathaniel is becoming increasingly demoralised and is even considering dropping A-Level Further Maths altogether.

-The worst thing that Nathaniel can do at this stage is to give up!
-In my experience of tutoring Further Maths, this is one of the most common scenarios that talented and capable students face – self-doubt in the face of lack of support.
+The worst thing Nathaniel could do at this stage is to give up.
+From my experience tutoring Further Maths, this is a common scenario for many talented and capable students—self-doubt creeps in when they lack adequate support.

 How Online Tuition Works